Three Important Issues New Comedians Face

 Let’s assume for a moment that you are a new comedian with a small number of performances under your belt.

-But you already know that trying to get the laughs you want has been/is going to be a bit more challenging than you ever thought it would be.
+But you already know that trying to get the laughs you want has been, or is going to be, a bit more challenging than you ever thought it would be.

-This issue is huge because you end up effectively decreasing your actual comedy talent, delivery, personality, voice characteristics, etc. — all the things that make you a funny person in everyday life — to just mere words alone.
-And because you are using only words with “conventional” writing methodologies, you need 3-4 times as many words “writing” as you would talking and expressing yourself naturally.
+This issue is huge because you effectively decrease your actual comedy talent, delivery, personality, voice characteristics, etc. — all the things that make you a funny person in everyday life — to just mere words alone.
+And because you are using only words with “conventional” writing methodologies, you need 3-4 times as many words “writing” as you would when talking and expressing yourself naturally.

 Related Article: This Is A Potential Game Changer For New Comedians